 Legal Grounds for Avoiding Alimony

-Certain circumstances can disqualify a spouse from receiving alimony, especially when acts of marital misconduct have been demonstrated.
+Certain circumstances can disqualify a spouse from receiving alimony, especially when acts of marital misconduct have been demonstrated, which often overlap with recognized grounds for divorce NC.

 - Adultery and Infidelity